lucao2018/Spotify-Visualizer/README.md

 ### To do

-- [ ] Add/clean up comments and documentation
+- [ ] Add/clean up comments, code, and documentation
 - [ ] Improve visualizer graphics

 ## Getting Started